Heat go on 20-0 run, roll past Thunder 118-90

 Jimmy Butler scored 18 points for Miami, which used a 20-0 third quarter run to turn what was a four-point game into a runaway.
 Olynyk had 11 points in that spurt, including three 3-pointers, and the Heat stretched the lead to 35 — their biggest such cushion of the young season.

+“It’s a different flow and a different game when you start,” Olynyk said.
+“You can kind of let the game come to you. … But nonetheless, you’ve got to play your role, whatever it is.”

 Shai Gilgeous-Alexander scored 18 points for the Thunder, who sat their starters in the fourth quarter.
-Darius Bazley scored 16 and Luguentz Dort scored 12 for Oklahoma City.
+Darius Bazley scored 16 and Luguentz Dort scored 12 for Oklahoma City — which saw its chance slip completely away during that five-minute stretch of the third quarter.

+“We want to be a team that plays 48 minutes,” Thunder coach Mark Daignault said.

 The Heat shot 57%; the Thunder shot 37%.
 Duncan Robinson scored 12 points for the Heat, all of them coming from 3-point range.